 Although the listed documents have photographs, the VIZA system is not able to accept photographs or other biometric data, meaning neither will be scanned, recorded or submitted.

-If you or anyone travelling with you does not have a valid identity document before setting off on your journey, we recommend that you read the conditions for the issue, replacement and renewal of Hungarian identity documents in good time, as available on Government Customer Service [Kormányablak] information webpages, and that you take the necessary steps to ensure that all travellers will have valid identity documents by the time they arrive at the accommodation:
+If you or anyone travelling with you is over the age of 14 and does not have a valid identity document before setting off on the journey, we recommend that you read the conditions for the issue, replacement and renewal of Hungarian identity documents in good time, as available on Government Customer Service [Kormányablak] information webpages, and that you take the necessary steps to ensure that all travellers will have valid identity documents by the time they arrive at the accommodation:

 The VIZA system is only able to accept data packages from PMS with certified ID scanners if the personal data have been encrypted by the accommodation provider using the encryption keys specified by law.

-Under operative legislation, guests must present a document suitable for establishing personal identity: “Hungarian citizens, immigrants, permanent residents, refugees and persons with protected status shall be required to hold and keep safe a valid identity card and to present such in the cases and in the manner specified by law, when requested to do so.”
+Under operative legislation, guests over the age of 14 must present a document suitable for establishing personal identity: “Hungarian citizens, immigrants, permanent residents, refugees and persons with protected status shall be required to hold and keep safe a valid identity card and to present such in the cases and in the manner specified by law, when requested to do so.”